Waste Management General Number: 1-800-633-9096 (customer service) resident account number 49856022

 This map is intended for references purposes only and is subject to change.

-If you need an additional 96-gallon recycling cart the fee is $35.00 which is only available through the GTMUA.
+Additional 96-gallon recycling carts are available for free through the GTMUA.
 All recycling carts are the property of Gloucester Township and must be left at your house if you move.
 Recycling carts used for any other purpose other than recyclable materials will be confiscated.
 Carts broken by Township crews will be repaired or replaced at the discretion of the GTMUA.
 If the carts are broken by a resident, they will be responsible for replacement or repair.
 Please, do not put any markings on your cart as it is township property; each cart has an identification number and a RFID tag that corresponds with your address.

 **Please contact the GTMUA regarding recycling issues at 856-227-8666**